Introduction

 - A web based visual debugger is included with the library.
 It is also available as self-contained Container from https://github.com/gggeek/phpxmlrpc-debugger/

-- Other cool features are delivered with extra packages, such as a json-rpc server that automatically generates html documentation of exposed webservices
+- Other cool features are delivered with the "extras", package such as json-rpc server that automatically generates html documentation of exposed webservices

 Requirements